 Yet you can't search for "pick up only" on eBay, so we built tools to speedily track and map gems near you.

 The results can be powerful, such as this from MoneySaver Jen_Jen1985: "Had been looking for a double buggy - most ended up selling for around £40.
 I found one via the Local Deals Finder and ended up winning it for £1.24."

 - On the web.
-Do in at your desk, with the free Local eBay Deals Mapper tool.
+Do it at your desk with the free Local eBay Deals Mapper tool.

 - iPhone app.
-You wanted it, so we built a iPhone Local eBay Deals app.
+You wanted it, so we built it: the iPhone Local eBay Deals app.
 Let it pinpoint your location, tell it how far you'll travel and it shows nearby gems.

 - Android app.
 If you haven't already, grab our Android Local eBay Deals app.

-- Mobile website: For other phones, we've a Local eBay Mobile Site (you can only see it from mobiles).
+- Mobile website: For other phones, we've a special Local eBay Mobile Site.

 use Spelling mistayke spotters

 Many people can't spell, so they mistype their eBay entries.
 This English teacher's nightmare is a bargain hunter's dream.
 Wrongly-spelled products attract fewer bids because many people miss them.

 A few specialist search sites take advantage of this.
 They trawl eBay for all possible spelling mistake combinations.
 These include Fatfingers, Baycrazy, Goofbid and BargainChecker.